 Everybody has to grow up.
 Eventually, we all must leave behind the carefree life of a youngster.
-And as it turns out, a lot of music over the years has been inspired by the unique feelings and experiences of growing up and realising how hard — and even scary — it seems.
+And as it turns out, a lot of music over the years has been inspired by the unique feelings and experiences of growing up and realising how hard — and even scary — that can seem.
 Here are 18 songs about growing up that both you and your 18-year-old self might find surprisingly relatable.

-Most of us have those moments with that bittersweet feeling, when we realise that everything’s starting to feel different.
+Most of us have those bittersweet moments when we realise that life is starting to feel different.
 You might wonder if it’s disillusionment, or you’re just getting older.
 That’s the underlying message of this song.

 Yes, experiencing more and more new things as you grow up can be quite exciting, but at times it can also seem like you’re trapped on a boat that’s constantly sailing north, without any way to reverse or change direction.